Contractors Inside IR35

 However, there’s no reason to believe that the numbers would be different for freelancers working in the private sector.

-Although this has been implemented only by Public Sector Bodies so far, it is predicted that it will be implemented in the private sector too.
+Although this has been implemented only by Public Sector Bodies so far, it will be implemented in the private sector too in April 2020.

-They could announce it in November’s budget and implement it in April 2019.
+They announced it in the 2018 budget and implement it in April 2020.

 After all, if Theresa May thinks it is unfair that self employed people who earn £100,000 a year pay less tax than permanent employees earning £100,000 a year, she is hardly likely to believe that this is only unfair in the public sector and not the private sector.